maggieedavisss/MCP-Server-Creation/README.md

 Windows

-Copy
-# Create a new directory for our project
-uv init weather
+Create a new directory for our project uv init weather cd weather
-cd weather

-# Create virtual environment and activate it
+Create virtual environment and activate it uv venv
-uv venv
 .venv\Scripts\activate

-# Install dependencies
+Install dependencies
 uv add mcp[cli] httpx

-# Create our server file
+Create our server file
 new-item weather.py

 In the terminal: Run uv run weather.py to start the MCP server, which will listen for messages from MCP hosts.